Chart Color Schemes

 The labour market in Para Hills demonstrates typical performance when compared to similar areas across Australia

 Conversely, professional & technical services have lower representation at 4.3% compared to the regional average of 7.3%.
-Over the year to June 2025, employment increased by 1.7%, while labour force increased by 1.3%, leading to a 0.4 percentage point drop in unemployment rate.
-Comparing this with Greater Adelaide shows different trends: employment growth was 2.1% and labour force grew at the same rate, but unemployment rose marginally.
-State-level data from Sep-25 indicates SA's employment grew by 1.06% year-on-year, adding 9,370 jobs, with a state unemployment rate of 4.5%, aligning with the national rate of 4.5%.
-National employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years.
-Applying these projections to Para Hills' employment mix suggests local growth of approximately 6.3% over five years and 13.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Employment opportunities locally appear limited as indicated by the count of Census working population versus resident population.
+Between June 2024 and June 2025, employment levels increased by 1.7%, labour force increased by 1.3%, causing unemployment rate to fall by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Para Hills's employment mix suggests local growth of approximately 6.3% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment